Quantum-enhanced screened dark energy detection: BEC interferometer

 We have defined $r_{avg}$ as the mean distance of the BEC from the center of the source mass, and expanded $r_s/r$ as

-We can neglect all terms except the first if the BEC trap geometry has a negligible extent in the direction perpendicular to the source mass field gradient.
-For example, the BEC could be trapped with a cigar-shaped trapping potential oriented perpendicularly to the source mass.
+Note that we can neglect all terms except the first if the BEC trap geometry confines the atom cloud to a region of space where the distance $r_p$ from any point $p$ to the center of the source mass fulfills $\left|r_p-r_{avg}\right|\ll r_{avg}$.
+If this condition is not met, then different areas of the same cloud of atoms experience a different total phase, adding blur to the final measurement.
+This condition admits more freedom in the directions perpendicular to the source mass field gradient; for example, the BEC could be trapped with a cigar-shaped trapping potential oriented perpendicularly to the source mass and be brought closer to the source mass than an equivalent homogeneous trap.

-The total field $\hat\phi$ can be written in terms of momentum eigenmodes as \cite{PitStrBEC}
+The total field $\hat{\phi}$ can be written in terms of momentum eigenmodes as \cite{PitStrBEC}

 where $\Psi_{0}$ corresponds to the momentum ground state, $\mu$ is the chemical potential and $\hat{\vartheta}$ contains all higher order modes.
 We make the Bogoliubov approximation and also assume that the excited modes of the field are negligibly occupied.
 If the potentials $V_{NR}$ and $\lambda_{NR}$ are stationary, then the equation of motion for $\Psi_{0}$ derived from the above Hamiltonian density is